wenkokke/NLQ/QUESTIONS.md

 # Questions for Moortgat

+## June 13th

+  * How does one define an AB or Lambek grammar for aⁿbⁿ?
+Solved.

+  * The Lambek calculus needs linear logic's & in order to get rid of all that silly "ambiguous definitions" machinery.
+Which means we also need to add & back into our linear logic fragment.

 ## March 26th

   * What is the gain from also having a structural box operator without